uofs-simlab/pythOS/README.md

 Optional:

 - firedrake - for finite element capabilities
+- Irksome - for additional finite element capabilities
+- SUNDIALS (v6.7.0) - to use any of the sundials solvers for a subintegration

 ## Usage

 The relevent code must be on the `PYTHONPATH` prior to import.

+If using SUNDIALS, prior to use, the wrapper library must be built, and both the wrapper and the SUNDIALS lib folder must be in the `LD_LIBRARY_PATH`

 ### Fractional Step solver: